 How do we apply this information in our search to find our Real Self?
 Consider that such a search will bring us, unavoidably, to the task of sorting out the various layers of our consciousness.
 Our work will involve making previously unconscious material conscious so we can reorient our faults and wrong thinking.
 And the more we do this, the closer we will come to our Real Self.

-Let’s explore this a bit more deeply, as it is connected with our fear of exposing our Real Self.
+Let’s explore this a bit more deeply, as we can connect it with our fear of exposing our Real Self.
 Returning to the Will Type, such a personality may feel shame primarily about being loving or giving.
 They believe that if they give in to the demands of society to be good, they will lose their sense of themselves as an individual.
-They fear submitting to the opinions of others, which might make them somehow dependent on another, and therefore feel ashamed of any impulse they may have to please someone else.
+They fear submitting to the opinions of others.
+For this might make them somehow dependent on another.
+They therefore feel ashamed of any impulse they may have to please someone else.
 As a result, a person who is a Will Type may feel more like “themselves” when they are being mean or aggressive.

 In actual fact, many of us have a similar reaction to our Real Self and our real feelings of kindness, goodness and generosity.
 This strange shame shows up as embarrassment and a feeling of being exposed for being who and how we truly are.
 This is not the shame we feel about being deceitful or our destructive, or of giving in to someone’s demands.
 This is shame on a whole different level, and it’s of a very different quality.
 It’s the feeling that what we are feels shamefully naked, regardless of what we think or feel, or how we behave.